Novactive/NovaeZSEOBundle/Resources/doc/USAGE.md

     {% include "NovaeZSEOBundle::seometas_head.html.twig" %}
 {% endblock %}

-# in a template which extends the pagelayout
+# in a template which extends the pagelayout (not required, useful when you want to do something special)
 {% block seo_metas %}
     <title>.....</title>
     <meta name="..." />